-The University's Environment and Sustainability Policy demonstrates our commitment to reducing the University's environmental impact.
+The University's Environment and Sustainability Policy (PDF - 0.12 Mb) demonstrates our commitment to reducing the University's environmental impact.

 The University achieved and has maintained the international ISO 14001 standard for its Environmental Management System (EMS) since the end of 2012.
-Part of the EMS is to have an Environmental Policy in which top management have stated a set of principles outlining how the University intends to support and enhance its environmental performance, which is reported on annually within the Environment and Sustainability Annual Report.
+Part of the EMS is to have an Environmental Policy in which the University have agreed a set of principles outlining how the University intends to support and enhance its environmental performance.

 Sustainable purchasing and responsible procurement